[A Streetcar Named Trump?]

 Silo’s Streetcar is a must, must see.
 It is incisive, brutal, devastating, and yes, at times, frustratingly incoherent as the edges of the play push against the modern setting.
 Bosher’s transposition both expands and limits the meanings of the play, though ultimately, keeps the text alive and immediate.

 And when it dials in on the death throes of these desperate people, their struggle to preserve their conception of their identities despite all counter evidence, it is a raw and breath-taking theatrical jolt.
-The rest is just noise, a streetcar rattling above.
+The rest is just noise, a streetcar rattling past.

 A Streetcar Named Desire plays at Q until 16 November.
 Details see Silo Theatre.